michel4j/uso/docs/source/staff_guide/facilities.rst

 Scheduling User Support
 -----------------------
 User support can be scheduled for the facility during the cycle.
-To schedule user support, click on the :guilabel:`Support` tool for the relevant cycle on the facility detail page.
+To schedule user support, click on the :icon:`bi bi-person-plusSupport` tool for the relevant cycle on the facility detail page.
 This will take you to the user support scheduling page, where you can assign facility staff member to shifts.
 The user support scheduling page displays a calendar view of the shifts available for user support color-coded based on the overall schedule modes of the organization.
 A sidebar on the right displays all the available staff members who can be assigned to user support.